ericasimon16/woodwell_internship/README.md

 `plots`

-All plots that were produced in this analyses were saved into this directory.
+All plots that were produced in the analysis were saved into this directory.

 `archive`